visym/cap/docs/README.md

 # Overview

-The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research.  [describe me]
+The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research.
+This dataset is associated with the [Open Fine-grained Activity Detection Challenge](https://openfad.nist.gov).

+[describe me]

 ## Explorer